Mokto/terraform-provider-hrobot/README.md

 - `cryptpassword`: Password for disk encryption
 - `rescue_authorized_key_fingerprints`: SSH key fingerprints for rescue mode access

 The `autosetup_content` is automatically generated with Ubuntu 24.04 Noble and the specified configuration.
+A comprehensive postinstall script for LUKS encryption setup is automatically included.

 ```hcl
 resource "hrobot_configuration" "web_server" {